-Shorts: Khaki walking shorts are a uniform option from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Shorts: Khaki walking shorts are a uniform option.
 Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

 Footwear/Socks: Students may wear solid black athletic shoes or black leather or simulated leather dress shoes in lace-up or loafer style.
-As a reminder, dress shoes require periodic hand cleaning and polishing/ conditioning.
+As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
 Cloth, canvas, plastic, or athletic shoes are not uniform attire.
 Socks must be white or solid black, navy, or dark brown in color, and extend above the ankle.
 Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.